 No one understands a topic or a skill like someone who has mastered it.
 No one understands how to create effective learning like a master Instructional Designer.
 Both roles are essential to creating effective learning.
 Yet, often, it can be difficult to understand how to work with the other.
 Today, Learning and Development can better utilize Subject Matter Experts (SME) and Influencers to help create and curate content.
 As a learning and development professional, our role should include coaching and mentoring them in learning design and strategy.
 They can provide good content and ideas.
 SMEs are our partners, not potential people who will take our jobs.

 Throughout my design days, I have used a variety of SMEs.
 Depending on the topic, their role can change.
 When creating technical training, they were essential.
 They understood the technology better than I ever could.
 In Leadership Development, good leaders and managers suggested areas of focus, fixes, and how to address gaps.
 In HR Learning and Development, HR Business Partners suggested ideas and topics.
-But in all of those cases, the Instructional Designer created the flow and the connective tissue.
+But in all those cases, the Instructional Designer created the flow and the connective tissue.

 This partnership is even more critical in Digital Learning.
 Most companies address the change to digital learning by adding blended learning.
 They want content that mixes internal, external, formal, and informal modalities.
 They need to expand past the course catalog on the learning management system (LMS).
 And they need quick solutions and resources.
 Subject Matter Experts know that content.
-They use informal content to grown their own knowledge.
+They use informal content to grow their own knowledge.
 They have trusted external links that they use to upskill themselves.

 SMEs are often that quiet person in the corner who everyone goes to for the answer.
 They are the ones who might not be a leader or a manager, but the person who has the knowledge and shares it.
 Sometimes they write blogs, and sometimes they are recognized -- but not often enough.
 The challenge can be to find these people.